streamdata-gallery-organizations/iex/_listings/iex/hist-get-openapi.md

       parameters:
       - in: query
         name: format
-        description: ' Parameter is optional Value can be csv or psv When parameter is not present, format defaults to JSON'
+        description: Parameter is optional Value can be csv or psv When parameter is not present, format defaults to JSON
       - in: path
         name: symbol
         description: Stock ticker symbol